 Meet some of our upper year YorkU students and recent grads who share tips they wish that they knew in first year.

-Meet our Peers
+Meet Our Peers

-I am ENCOURAGING
+I am RESOURCEFUL

--Abbie, Senior Learning Skills Services Peer
+- Aviva, Learning Skills Services Peer

 I am SUPPORTIVE